Russian Caucasus Forces (before 1865): Before 1815

 In 1777, the Russian troops located at Kizlyar and along the entire borderline of the Terek River were formed into a body subordinate to the governor of Astrakhan.
 Into this corps were subsumed the Karbadian and Gorski jaeger battalions from the garrison of Kizlyar, and one battalion of the garrison of the town of Mozdok.

 In 1779, this body was strengthened with the arrival at Astrakhan of the Selege, Tomsk, and Ladoga infantry regiments.

 In the autumn of 1782, this body, having been further strengthened in the meantime, was named the Novolineyny Corps, and then soon renamed the Caucasus Corps.
 By then, the Corps consisted of 22 infantry battalions, 20 squadrons of dragoons, and four batteries of artillery (30 guns).

-In early 1796, the Tsarina Catherine II, having decided to declare war on Persia, ordered that the Corps be strengthened with the addition of four infantry regiments, 3 legkokonnymi regiments, and one Cossack regiment.
+In early 1796, the Tsarina Catherine II, having decided to declare war on Persia, ordered that the Corps be strengthened with the addition of 4 infantry regiments, 3 light cavalry regiments, and one Cossack regiment.

 The troops chosen to participate in the Persian Expedition of 1796 were organized into the Caspian Corps under Count Zubov.
-This Corps consisted of six battalions of grenadiers, twelve battalions of musketeers, seven jaeger battalions, and 45 squadrons of cavalry.
-After the death of Catherine, her successor Paul I halted military operations against Persia and withdrew all the troops stationed on the Caspian and in Georgia back into Russia.
+This Corps consisted of 6 grenadier battalions, 12 musketeer battalions, 7 jaeger battalions, and 45 cavalry squadrons.
+After Catherine's death, her successor Paul I halted military operations against Persia and withdrew all the troops stationed on the Caspian and in Georgia back into Russia.

 In November 1796, an Imperial Order established a reorganization of all regiments.
-The troops were formed into 12 divisions, and soon renamed the Inspectorate.
-Troops stationed in the Caucasus became the Tenth Caucasian Division.
+The troops were formed into 12 divisions, and soon renamed as Inspectorates.
+Troops stationed in the Caucasus became the 10th Caucasian Division.
 The Caspian Corps was disbanded and its troops reassigned to organizations which had been withdrawn into the internal provinces of Russia.

 In 1801, at time of the accession to the throne of Tsar Alexander I, the troops in the Caucasian Inspectorate consisted of 15 infantry battalions, 20 squadrons of dragoons, and 5 artillery batteries.

 1815 to 1857

-On December 21, 1815, by Imperial Order, the troops of the 19th and 20th divisions, located on the Caucasian border, in Georgia, and in the Transcaucasian region in general, were formed into a separate Georgia Corps.
+On December 21, 1815, by Imperial Order, the troops of the 19th and 20th Divisions, located on the Caucasian border, in Georgia, and in the Transcaucasian region in general, were formed into a separate Georgian Corps.

-In early 1819, the commander in Georgia, General Ermolov, requested a strengthening of the forces in the region.
+In early 1819, the commander in Georgia, General Aleksey Yermolov, requested a strengthening of the forces in the region.
 Tsar Alexander I did not feel able to do this on a permanent basis, but on April 19 sent ten regiments as a temporary reinforcement.

-In August 1820, an Imperial Order was issued decreeing that some troops in the Georgia Corps be formed into a separate Caucasus Corps.
+In August 1820, an Imperial Order was issued decreeing that some troops in the Georgia Corps be formed into the Separate Caucasus Corps.

 Soldier of the Separate Caucasian Corps, drawing by V. F. Timm, period 1851-1862.